Andrewwango/femda/README.md

 ...
 ```

-## Run the experiments presented in the paper
+## Run all experiments presented in the paper
 ```python
 >>> from femda.experiments import run_experiments()
 >>> run_experiments()